siddharth-maddali/siddharth-maddali.github.io/_posts/2020-06-12-a-fresh-look-at-the-quantum-harmonic-oscillator.md

 $$

 # The operator viewpoint
-I will approach the solution of Eq. \eqref{eq.sho} in terms of the familiar raising and lowering operators, but helped along by an insight from the Fourier-conjugate ("similar") nature of $\hat{X}$ and $\hat{D}\_X$ as encoded in Eqs. \eqref{eq.sim1} and \eqref{eq.sim2}.
+The elegant approach to the solution of Eq. \eqref{eq.sho} is in terms of the familiar raising and lowering operators.
+In this post I won't actually lay out all this formalism, but I'll describe a closely related insight enabled by the Fourier-conjugate ("similar") nature of $\hat{X}$ and $\hat{D}\_X$ as encoded in Eqs. \eqref{eq.sim1} and \eqref{eq.sim2}.
 This insight serves the useful purpose of identifying the all the eigenfunctions of the harmonic oscillator in one shot, without the pain of solving the second-order differential equation in \eqref{eq.sho}.
-The eigenvalues (permissible values of $E$) are linked in a consistent manner by the raising and lowering operators.
+The eigenvalues (permissible values of $E$) are linked in a consistent manner by the raising and lowering operators, but that is outside the scope of this post.

-Before defining these operators, I'll do what all "cool physicists" like to do: make the differential equation more lightweight by setting the value of any arbitrary constant to $1$.
+Before defining these operators, I'll do what all cool physicists like to do: make the differential equation more lightweight by setting the value of any arbitrary constant to $1$.
 By this I mean assuming that $\hbar = 1$, $m = 1$ and $\omega = 1$ in some suitable units.
 The fundamental nature of the differential equation with all its symmetries becomes clearer this way, without distraction from the junk constants.
-The constants can always be reintroduced later in their correct spaces with dimensional analysis of the final solution.
+The constants can always be reintroduced later in their correct positions by dimensionally analyzing the final solution.
 In the light of this, Eq. \eqref{eq.sho} is expressed in terms of the reduced operator $\hat{Q}$:
 $$
 \begin{align}